-Although the Partner Agreement is made and entered into between Partner and Penrose®, Penrose’s affiliates, owners, members, managers, and employees (“Related Parties”) are intended third party beneficiaries of the Partner Agreement for purposes of the provisions of the Partner Agreement referring specifically to them, including this agreement to negotiate, mediate, and arbitrate.
-The parties acknowledge that nothing contained herein is intended to create any involvement by, responsibility of, or liability for, the Related Parties with respect to any dealings between Partner and Penrose®, and the parties further acknowledge that nothing contained herein shall be argued by either of them to constitute any waiver by the Related Parties of any defense which Related Parties may otherwise have concerning whether they can properly be made a party to any dispute between the other parties.
+Although the Consultant Agreement is made and entered into between Consultant and Penrose®, Penrose’s affiliates, owners, members, managers, and employees (“Related Parties”) are intended third party beneficiaries of the Consultant Agreement for purposes of the provisions of the Consultant Agreement referring specifically to them, including this agreement to negotiate, mediate, and arbitrate.
+The parties acknowledge that nothing contained herein is intended to create any involvement by, responsibility of, or liability for, the Related Parties with respect to any dealings between Consultant and Penrose®, and the parties further acknowledge that nothing contained herein shall be argued by either of them to constitute any waiver by the Related Parties of any defense which Related Parties may otherwise have concerning whether they can properly be made a party to any dispute between the other parties.

 Any party may seek specific performance of this Section, and any party may seek to compel each other party to comply with this Section by petition to any court of competent jurisdiction.
 For purposes of any provisional or equitable relief sought under this Section, the parties consent to exclusive jurisdiction and venue in the courts of the State of Texas residing in the City Dallas.
 The pendency of mediation or arbitration shall not preclude a party from seeking provisional remedies in aid of the arbitration from a court of appropriate jurisdiction, and the parties agree not to defend against any application for provisional relief on the ground that mediation or arbitration is pending.

 Each party in any proceeding under this policy shall be responsible for its own attorney’s fees, legal expenses, and costs.
-If any portion of this Section is held to be unenforceable for any reason, the remainder shall remain in full force and effect.
+If any portion of this Section is held to be unenforceable for any reason, the remainder shall remain in General Consultant force and effect.

 Nothing in this Section shall preclude any party from seeking interim or provisional relief concerning the Dispute, including a temporary restraining order, a preliminary injunction, or an order of attachment, either prior to or during negotiation, mediation or arbitration.